akshatnema/apiwiz-assignement-answers/README.md

       Apply this YAML using ```kubectl apply -f create_service.yaml```.

     We can now access our custom application using the node's IP address and the chosen NodePort.

+- ### CI/CD

+  - **Set up a pipeline (Github actions/Gitlab runner/ Jenkins or any open source tool) to build, test, create a docker image, publish and deploy to k8s.
+Use the application present in this public repo <https://github.com/apiwizlabs/wizdesk>.**

+    Github workflow file has been made inside `.github/workflows` and respected Dockerfiles are written in [Wizdesk](./wizdesk/) folder.

+  - **Automate to spin up a network and virtual machines.
+Install the Nginx package and start the service(any cloud)**

+    I wrote the [main.tf](./nginx-automation/main.tf) file to spin up the virtual machine in Microsoft Azure.